Residential Life Policies

 - No multi-quart (mass-consumption) containers or kegs are permitted in the residence halls at any time.

 - Drinking games, including any activity that encourages the rapid and/or excessive ingestion of alcohol, are not permitted.
 Such games include, but are not limited to: quarters, beer pong, Beirut, power hour, and flip cup.
-Paraphernalia identified as having been used in a drinking game, including tables, may be confiscated by public safety officers and will become the property of the college.
+Paraphernalia identified as having been used in a drinking game, including tables, may be confiscated by campus safety officers and will become the property of the college.

 - State and federal laws and college policy prohibit the possession, use, distribution, or sale of illegal drugs in the residence halls.